What does a professional indexer do?

 What equipment do you need?

-You will need a computer, various software packages and an internet connection.
-Many indexers do not work from hardcopy manuscripts but prefer to use PDFs on a second screen, keeping their primary screen for their indexing software.
+You will need a computer, indexing software, office software, and an internet connection.
+Some indexers work from hardcopy manuscripts, others prefer to use PDFs on a second screen, keeping their primary screen for their indexing software.